 While dealing with the immediate issues we must make sure that what we do now doesn't make things even harder in the future.
 The right training and skills will enable people to get decent work with pay that helps them to provide for their families.
-The growth in local renewable homes and businesses more energy efficient and better insulated, will offer opportunities for local social enterprises and traditional businesses. energy production and use, could provide better jobs, a cleaner environment and potentially cheaper energy for everyone.
-The need to make our
+The growth in local renewable energy production and use, could provide better jobs, a cleaner environment and potentially cheaper energy for everyone.
+The need to make our homes and businesses more energy efficient and better insulated, will offer opportunities for local social enterprises and traditional businesses.

-Echnological changes will mean that services can be provided differently, as we saw during the pandemic, with services provided virtually or closer to home, offering alternative travel options and reducing pollution.
+Technological changes will mean that services can be provided differently, as we saw during the pandemic, with services provided virtually or closer to home, offering alternative travel options and reducing pollution.
 We will need to make sure that any changes in the way people access services is designed around their needs and uses new technology to support those.
 Local food production will help people be able to eat healthy, more affordable food as well as providing opportunities to share their knowledge, and failures, with others.
 More local food production also helps to reduce the impact on the environment and is less prone to supply disruption.